A Representation Theoretic Explanation of the Borcea-Br\"and\'en Characterization: Preliminaries

 More generally, for $\lambda \in \N_0^m$ the \emph{degree-$\lambda$ homogenization} is defined on monomials as follows and is extended linearly.

-$\C_n[x]$ and $V(n)$ are isomorphic as vector spaces via $\Hmg_n$.
-The difference between these spaces of course is the fact that elements of $V(n)$ are polynomials in two variables, and hence have many more zeros than elements of $\C_n[x]$.
-By homogeneity though, those roots have strong structural properties which essentially mimic the root properties of elements of $\C_n[x]$.

-What homogeneity gets us is a simplification of a number of issues related to the fact that polynomials in $\C_n[x]$ have \emph{at most} $n$ zeros.
+$\C^n[x]$ and $V(n)$ are isomorphic as vector spaces via $\Hmg_n$, and we will mainly utilize bivariate homogeneous polynomials in $V(n)$ over the usual univariate polynomials in $\C^n[x]$.
+What homogeneity gets us is a simplification of a number of issues related to the fact that polynomials in $\C^n[x]$ have \emph{at most} $n$ zeros.
 Specifically, it is more natural to think of the missing zeros (when the number of zeros is less than $n$) as being ``at infinity''.
 Certain results require premises restricting to convex regions or to polynomials of degree exactly $n$ (e.g., the classical Grace-Walsh-Szeg{\H{o}} coincidence theorem), and such details vanish when considering homogeneous polynomials with possible roots at infinity.
+Another way to say this is that we consider polynomials in $V(n)$ to have exactly $n$ roots in $\CP^1$, which can also be thought of as the Riemann sphere.
+We also consider polynomials $p(x,y) = p(x_1,y_1,\ldots,x_m,y_m) \in V(\lambda)$ to have zeros in $(\CP^1)^m$, where each pair $(x_k,y_k)$ corresponds to a single factor of $\CP^1$ in $(\CP^1)^m$.